-This management's discussion and analysis ("MD&A") was prepared as of May 30, 2019 and is management's assessment of Dynasty Gold Corp.'s (the "Company") operating results and financial condition.
-This MD&A should be read in conjunction with the condensed consolidated interim financial statements and related notes for the three months ended March 31, 2019 and the audited consolidated financial statements for the year ended December 31, 2018.
+This management's discussion and analysis ("MD&A") was prepared as of November 29, 2019 and is management's assessment of Dynasty Gold Corp.'s (the "Company") operating results and financial condition.
+This MD&A should be read in conjunction with the condensed consolidated interim financial statements and related notes for the nine months ended September 30, 2019 and the audited consolidated financial statements for the year ended December 31, 2018.
 These consolidated financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS").
 All dollar amounts are expressed in Canadian dollars unless otherwise stated.

-Dynasty Gold Corp. is listed on TSX Venture Exchange under the ticker "DYG" and Frankfurt Exchange.
+Dynasty Gold Corp. is listed on the TSX Venture Exchange under the ticker symbol "DYG" and on the Frankfurt Exchange under the ticker symbol "D5G".